slopp/snowreport/README.md

     - The different environments use the same logic, but different resources.
 The local pipeline runs with just pandas dataframes that are stored on disk.
 The staging pipeline writes the resort data to GCS and then loads and cleans it in BigQuery, within a staging dataset (schema).
 The production pipeline is the same as the staginging pipeline, but uses the production dataset (schema).

     - The dagster version of the project correctly reflects the dependency between the resort data and the final summary tables.
 Each resort data pull is an independent step instead of all the resort data being pulled in one function with a for-loop.
 This separation makes it easy to re-run one resort if the API call fails.
 The resort summary can be updated with the new resort data while using cached results for the other resorts.

+    - The dagster version support backfills.
+The raw resort data is stored in GCS each day.
+If I want to change the loading logic for my table that loads the resort data, dagster makes it easy to go back through the historical stored data and load it using the new logic.

     - This version uses DataStudio for the report visualization.
 As you can tell, my interest in the reporting layer has decreased over time while my interest in the backend pipeline has increased. :shrug:.
 The report probably looks the best in DataStudio anyway which is a testament to how cruddy I am at CSS regardless of the platform or level of interest.